ToolJet/ToolJet/docs/versioned_docs/version-2.33.0/widgets/circular-progressbar.md

 ## General
 ### Tooltip

-A Tooltip is often used to specify extra information about something when the user hovers the mouse pointer over the widget.
+A Tooltip is often used to specify extra information about something when the user hovers the mouse pointer over the component.

 Under the <b>General</b> accordion, you can set the value in the string format.
 Now hovering over the widget will display the string as the tooltip.